 “Every day that you delay, she loads those seamen’s minds with her ‘errands’!”
-Deirdre growls.“They’ll return here, and the efforts of the entire intelligence community will be monopolized watching them lest they carry out her instructions!
-You’ve made a mistake you’ll be YEARS cleaning up!
+Deirdre growls.
+“They’ll return here, where observation of them will monopolize the efforts of the entire intelligence community, lest they carry out her instructions!
+You’ve made a mistake that you’ll be YEARS cleaning up!
 You can’t afford to make enemies while you do!”

 Tselenah’s hands go to her hips.
 “Don’t you think you’re…” she begins.

 Deirdre storms down from the back of the throne to get within inches of her daughter’s face.
 Her grasping hands wave by the sides of her head.
 “You’ve blithely stumbled right into their hands!
 You’d better be ready to snivel, grovel and flatter!
 You HAVE no dignity left to lose!
 Your toes are over the edge of a very high cliff, young lady.
 You’d better forget about your sister and get your skinny ass moving!
 Take your worthless knob with you!
 And if you can’t get those boys and girls back, don’t bother returning yourself!
 I’ll lie to the House of Lords for you and say you’re on a mission of state!”

 Tselenah shrinks before her mother’s unleashed wrath.
 Their relationship’s age-old pattern asserts itself: Deirdre, the Eternal Queen, commands, and bullies, impatient with every misstep.
 Tselenah weeps and obeys, stalking away small and helpless.
 The firstborn is left to her own devices, clueless as to how complete her impossible tasks.